Asymptotically Unbiased Synthetic Control Methods by Moment Matching: Introduction

-There is a significant challenge in SCMs.
-In existing studies, it is typically assumed that the expected outcome of the treated unit can be represented by the weighted sum of untreated units.
-However, in the linear regression model deduced from the assumption, there is a correlation between the outcomes of untreated units and the error term of the SC, under which standard SCMs are not consistent (asymptotically biased), except for several specific cases \citep{Ferman2021}.
-Remarkably, this problem is the same as the endogeneity caused by measurement error \citep{Greene2003Econometric}.
-We refer to this endogeneity as \emph{implicit endogeneity}, which, to the best of our knowledge, has not been explicitly dicussed in existing literature\footnote{\citet{Ferman2021} reports that the SCMs are asymptotically unbiased in some specific cases from the viewpoint of linear factor models.
-See Section~\ref{sec:ferman}}.
+A key challenge in SCMs is the assumption, made in most existing studies \citep{Abadie2002}, that the expected outcome of the treated unit can be represented as a weighted sum of the outcomes of untreated units. \citet{Ferman2021} highlights that this assumption leads to a non-negligible bias in the estimator.
+According to \citet{Ferman2021}, this bias arises from endogeneity in the linear regression model implied by the SCM assumption due to the correlation between the outcomes of untreated units and the error term.
+This issue is analogous to the endogeneity caused by measurement error \citep{Greene2003Econometric}.
+We refer to this problem as \emph{implicit endogeneity}.

-To address this issue, we assume a mixture model instead of a linear relationship between expected outcomes.
-Specifically, we assume that the density of the outcome of the treated unit can be approximated by a linear combination of those of the untreated units.
-This mixture model assumption also implies that each moment of the outcome of the treated unit can be represented by a linear combination of those of the untreated units.
-Therefore, we can estimate the SC weights by matching moments between the outcome of the treated unit and those of the untreated units, using generalized method of moments (GMM).
-Unlike existing methods, our proposed estimator is asymptotically unbiased.
-We validate the efficacy of our proposed method through simulation studies and empirical analysis.
+To address this issue, we propose an alternative approach based on a mixture model assumption rather than a linear relationship among expected outcomes.
+Specifically, we assume that the distribution of the treated unit’s outcome can be approximated by a weighted combination of the distributions of the untreated units.
+This assumption further implies that each moment of the treated unit’s outcome can be represented as a weighted sum of the moments of the untreated units.
+Leveraging this insight, we estimate SC weights by matching the moments of the treated unit’s outcome to those of the untreated units.
+We refer to our method as the Moment Matching SCM (MMSCM).
+Unlike existing methods, our proposed estimator is asymptotically unbiased if the mixture model assumption is correct.
+We validate the effectiveness of our approach through both simulation studies and empirical analysis.

-The use of mixture models has a close relationship with linear factor models and linear relationship between expected outcomes, assumed in existing studies \citep{Abadie2021}.
-We justify the use of the former by employing arguments from \citet{Shi2022} and \citet{nazaret2023misspecification}.
-Our proposed method can be considered as a new interpretation of existing SCMs.
-By reinterpreting existing SCMs through density matching, in addition to the implicit endogeneity problem, we address two problems in the SCM literature.
-First, our proposed method improves the pretreatment fit by debiasing the estimator.
-Second, our method generates full counterfactual densities of the treated unit, rather than the expected value.
-As a result, we can conduct causal inference on the distribution, or any function of the distribution, such as quantiles \citep{Gunsilius2020}, Lorenz curves \citep{Gastwirth1971}, and expected social welfare \citep{Abadie2002}.